 3. Pens that Write Smoothly

 There are plenty of other tips out there.
 Here’s a post with a couple more of my own tips.
 YouTube is filled with videos targeted to students and teachers, for example (there are a lot of back-to-school giveaways on there at the moment).
 I’ll get into some great channels to subscribe to in next week’s post.
+[If you’re a college instructor or grad student, I recommend my channel.]
 For now, I hope these tips are helpful not only for any college students reading this post, but also for anyone looking to save a few bucks when doing their day-to-day shopping or spontaneous splurges.